- Browser rhythm games are a subset of games that do not require any hardware other than your computer and a simple browser.

-- There are many great browser options to use for gaming, and as long as you use a modern web browser, you'll be able to run these games.
+- There are many great browser options for gaming, and as long as you use a modern web browser, you'll be able to run these games.

-- This list is made in no particular order, and all the games will be great options to try and improve your rhythm abilities.
+- All games listed below will be great options to try and improve your rhythm abilities.

 Rhythm games are music-themed games that test your ability to follow a rhythm.
 These games usually revolve around dancing or simulated musical instruments, and you are required to push buttons in a particular order.